Making a Difference

 - 84% of children attending OKC Public Schools and 80% of children attending Tulsa Public Schools received free or reduced cost school meals in the 2016-2017 school year.

 A number of chronic diseases and health conditions tied to food insecurity are more prevalent in Oklahoma, including diabetes, cardiovascular disease, high cholesterol, and being overweight or obese — all diseases or conditions that contribute to the rising healthcare costs.
 By serving the state’s limited-income populations, CNEP is working to improve the conditions of those most in need.

 How is CNEP having an impact?

-- Up to 93% of participants demonstrated a positive change toward a healthy diet.
+- Up to 92% of participanting adults demonstrated a positive change toward a healthy diet.

-- 58% of participating adults reported improving food safety practices.
+- Up to 54% of participating adults reported improving food safety practices.

 Who are CNEP participants?

 - CNEP provides nutrition education to limited-resource adults, youth and families within Oklahoma communities.

 - In 2017, CNEP provided nutrition education to 3,569 adults, 39,322 youth, and reached 11,761 family members indirectly affecting the lives of close to 55,000 Oklahomans.

 - Up to 47% of CNEP participants reported a household income that was at, or below, 50% of the federal poverty level.